FDA Daily Values: RDI vs DRV

 The "% Daily Value" on US nutrition labels represents a percentage based on two distinct FDA standards:

-- RDI (Reference Daily Intake): For vitamins and minerals (29 micronutrients)
+- RDI (Reference Daily Intake): For vitamins and minerals (29 micronutrients, 4 mandatory)

-- DRV (Daily Reference Value): For macronutrients and food components (8 nutrients)
+- DRV (Daily Reference Value): For macronutrients and food components (8 nutrients, all mandatory)

 Together, these standards form what consumers know as "Daily Values" (DV).